Steinhoff debacle: Can Markus Jooste end up in jail for insider trading? | IOL Business Report

 CAPE TOWN – Who has the authority to prosecute former Steinhoff chief executive Markus Jooste?

-Steinhoff, the once darling of the JSE, wrote of billions of rand in recent times.
-Steinhoff reported a spectacular $4 billion (R60bn) operating loss in the 2017 fiscal year, in a much-delayed earnings report revealing the impact of a $7.4bn accounting fraud.
+Steinhoff, the once darling of the JSE, wrote off billions of rands in recent times.
+Steinhoff reported a spectacular $4 billion (R60bn) operating loss in the 2017 fiscal year, in a much-delayed earnings report revealing the impact of a $7.4bn of accounting fraud.

 Steinhoff is known to be South Africa’s biggest corporate scandal ever.